StamusNetworks/suricata-4-analysts/source/tls-threat-hunting.rst

 its certificates and a seed needed to start the encrypted exchange.
 The server then initiate the encryption and the session switch to encryption.

-Before TLS 1.3, the X509 certificate is in clear text but in TLS 1.3, it is encrypted.
+Before TLS 1.3, the X509 certificate was in clear text but since TLS 1.3, it is encrypted.
+As a result visibility had been really limited with TLS 1.3.

 In most implementation, there is a TCP connection and then a TLS handshake but in some cases the server offers a clear text and an encrypted service on the same port.
 In this case, a